 Mow perennial ryegrass to maintain the recommended mowing height of 1 1/2 to 2 1/2 inches.
 Though this is higher than many warm-season lawn owners are used to, this helps clump-forming perennial ryegrass stay dense and look and perform its best.
 When planted with Kentucky bluegrass in cool-season lawns, mow perennial ryegrass at the slightly taller 2- to 2 1/2-inch height recommended for Kentucky bluegrass lawns.

 Perennial ryegrass has relatively high fertilizer and water needs compared to tall fescue and common warm-season lawn grasses.
 During periods of heat and low rainfall, and during southern winters, the grass requires frequent irrigation to maintain color.
-If the grass is allowed to go dormant during short periods of drought, it will recover quickly; however, overseeding may be needed after prolonged drought.2 Pennington's Water Rate Calculator can help you determine the best watering plan for your location and weather.
+If the grass is allowed to go dormant during short periods of drought, it will recover quickly; however, overseeding your lawn may be needed after prolonged drought.2 Pennington's Water Rate Calculator can help you determine the best watering plan for your location and weather.

 Pennington and Smart Seed are registered trademarks of Pennington Seed, Inc.